Linuswidmer/master-thesis/writing/thesis/sections/appendix.typ

   ),
   caption: [Effect Sizes for Masculinity Threat and Motivation of Masculine Behavior],
   note: [
-   Effect Sizes for aggressive and anxious cognition induced by a masculinity threat.
-All studies measured aggressive and anxious cognition using a WFCT and induced operationalized masculinity threat via a negative feedback on the Gender Knowledge Test.
+   Effect sizes for aggressive and anxious cognition induced by a masculinity threat.
+All studies measured aggressive and anxious cognition using a WFCT and operationalized masculinity threat via negative feedback on the Gender Knowledge Test.
   ],
   label: "table:effect-sizes",
 )